ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 starting from byte 0, that the application assumes will be received without corruption due to lower layer errors.
 It is used to specify options for simple integrity protection via checksums.
-By default, the entire Message is protected by checksum.
+By default, the entire Message is protected by the checksum.
 A value of 0 means that no checksum is required, and a special value (e.g. -1) can be used to indicate the default.
 Only full coverage is guaranteed, any other requests are advisory.